IQue: iQue DS Lite

 The iQue DS Lite is the Chinese version of the Nintendo DS Lite.
-It plays Nintendo DS games and it is smaller than the original DS and it has a brighter screen than the original DS.
+It plays Nintendo DS games, is smaller than the original DS, and has a brighter screen than the original DS.
 It was released in June 2006.

 iQue DSi

 The iQue DSi is the Chinese version of the Nintendo DSi.
-It has a camera and it plays both DS and DSiWare games.
+It has 2 cameras and it plays both DS and DSiWare games.
 It also comes with Nintendogs pre-installed in the system.
 It was released in December 2009.

 iQue 3DS XL

 The iQue 3DS XL is the Chinese Version of the Nintendo 3DS XL.
 It was the only version of the 3DS offered by iQue.
 Unlike the Nintendo 3DS XL from other regions, the iQue 3DS XL doesn't have a Nintendo eShop, save data can't be transferred from an iQue DSi to an iQue 3DS XL or between systems and iQue DSiWare can't be played on an iQue 3DS XL.
 Only 2 games have been released for the console and they were both preinstalled on every console made.
 No physical game cards were ever made.